 It is a function or series of functions that solve a problem.
 We can use an algorithm to solve the simplest problem as well as some of the toughest problems in the world.
 We decide that it is an optimal one with the help of “time complexity”.
-In simple terms, time complexity is a way of describing the run time of any given algorithm.
-There is minimum run time (called little ‘O’), average run time and worst case run time O(N) (also known as big ‘O’).
+In simple terms, time complexity is a way of describing any given algorithm’s run time.
+There is minimum run time (called little ‘O’), average run time and worst-case run time O(N) (also known as big ‘O’).
 Computer scientists and software engineers like to think about algorithms because they are interested in evaluating and building collections of best practices so that they don’t have to start from scratch on each instance of a similar class of problems.
 Below is an example of different time complexities that one might get while solving a specific problem.
-That also means that there could be multiple solutions to a single problem but we need to choose the most optimal one by calculating the time complexities of the algorithms.
-In interviews, you will be asked to solve a problem and furthermore, you will be asked to optimize it i.e. to reduce the running time of your algorithm.
-For example, you might have written code with 2 “for” loops(iteration), but it might be possible that the job can be achieved just by using a single “for” loop(iteration) but you have not been up to this solution yet and you need to figure out more!
+That also means that there could be multiple solutions to a single problem, but we need to choose the most optimal one by calculating the algorithms’ time complexities.
+In interviews, you will be asked to solve a problem, and furthermore, you will be asked to optimize it, i.e. to reduce your algorithm’s running time.
+For example, you might have written code with 2 “for” loops(iteration), but it might be possible that the job can be achieved just by using a single “for” loop(iteration), but you have not been up to this solution yet, and you need to figure out more!

 - It is a step-wise representation of a solution to any given problem, which makes it easy to understand.

 - It is independent of any programming language, so it is easy to understand for anyone even without programming knowledge.